DravenusRex/stalker-gamma-linux-guide/README.md

 Quick rundown for Lutris:
 1. Install the newest Wine runner that your system can run.
 (The Manage Versions button next to Wine under the "Runners" tab in Lutris, or use ProtonUp-Qt for a much broader variety of choice if having issues.)
-2. Disable Lutris Runtime if unsure.
+2. Disable Lutris Runtime if your system ones are better for games.
 3. Wineprefix DLLs:
 &nbsp;- cmd
 &nbsp;- d3dcompiler_47